Reimagine the Row

 The purchase of the Shoppers Row properties aims to address:

-Housing – Campbell River has less than 1% apartment vacancy rate, and the development of purpose-built rental housing with a variety of unit types (studio apartments to 3-bedroom units) for middle income households will create a significant amount of additional housing downtown
+• Housing – Campbell River has less than 3% apartment vacancy rate, and the development of purpose-built rental housing with a variety of unit types (studio apartments to 3-bedroom units) for middle income households, along with new affordable housing units, will create a significant amount of additional housing downtown

 The rendering shown is for illustration purposes only